suit-wg/information-model/draft-ietf-suit-information-model.md

 Classification: Elevation of Privilege

-An authorised actor, but not the Author, uses an override mechanism ([USER_STORY.OVERRIDE](#user-story-override)) to change an information element in a manifest signed by the Author.
-For example, if the authorised actor overrides the digest and URI of the payload, the actor can replace the entire payload with a payload of their choice.
+An authorized actor, but not the Author, uses an override mechanism ([USER_STORY.OVERRIDE](#user-story-override)) to change an information element in a manifest signed by the Author.
+For example, if the authorized actor overrides the digest and URI of the payload, the actor can replace the entire payload with a payload of their choice.

 Threat Escalation: By overriding elements such as payload installation instructions or firmware digest, this threat can be escalated to all types.